 - Try to solve one problem multiple times before giving up and looking at solutions and try to attempt each time from a different perspective.
 If you are still not able to solve it then try it next day but do not give up soon.
 This habit of fighting with a question will enhance your thinking ability and also make you learn better.

 - Solve aptitude questions while taking a break from technical subjects so that your mind gets refreshed.

 - English Movies and TV series do improve vocabulary but overdoing it can hamper your GATE preparation so you must have a control over it.

 - You can also cultivate a habit of reading articles or news while travelling and it improves your sentence completion and grammar.
 It will also help you to make use of the time that generally goes waste.

-These things if kept in mind can help you a lot in Aptitude preparation and if you need a general idea of which topics are important in Numerical and Verbal Ability, here is a rough list.
+These things if kept in mind can help you a lot in Aptitude preparation for GATE Exam and if you need a general idea of which topics are important in Numerical and Verbal Ability, here is a rough list.

 Analytical Reasoning, Progressions, Clock and Time Sequence, Simple and Compound Interest, Venn Diagrams, Direction Sense, Profit and Loss, Partnerships, Ages, Time and Work, Time and Distance, Data Interpretation, Blood Relations